drozd324/GPU_Delaunay_Triangulation/thesis.typ

 		],
 	) <blocksizeVsTime_plt>

-	In order to profile the code we dice to measure how long each significant logical part of the algorithm takes to complete in each pass of insertion and flipping @timeDistrib_plt.
+	In order to profile the code we decide to measure how long each significant logical part of the algorithm takes to complete in each pass of insertion and flipping @timeDistrib_plt.
 We add these values to obtain the amount of time it took to run each logical chunk over the total runtime of the algorithm.
-	By a quick glance we can see that the flipping proceducures take up the majority of the runtime.
-This is due to the fact that multiple iterations of flips are performed after each point insertion.
-What is costly is that after the first two iterations of flips we see that there is an incredibly small amount of configurations which need to be flipped @nflipsVsIter_plt.
-These are configurations which would otherwise have conflicted with other configurations or were only possible after.
-What really harms the speed of the algorithm is that each flipping iteration within the parallel flipping procedure takes roughly the same amount of time to process, even if it is flipping a relatively small number of configurations.
-The profling in @timeDistrib_plt gives us an impression of how the code as a whole performs in terms of time spent.
-This includes both the host and device runtimes in the respective function calls.
+	By a quick glance we can see that the updating of point locations take up the majority of the runtime as we increase the number of points.
+This is mainly because of a naive implementaion of this procedure for which each point checks whether each triangle for whether this point is contained in which trinagle.
+	We can see that this implementaion works well for a small number of points but as we increase the number of points it begins to dominate the runtime and severly affect the performance of the algorithm.
+The profiling of code as done in this way is in gerneral a very useful way of inspecting the performance of your code as this narrows down what the developer should focus on improving.
+This set of graphs changed a handful of times during development of this code with initially the _flip_ procedure taking up a majority of the runtime.
+What made the _flip_ procedure take so long was that it initially saves the state of the triangulation for each pass of parallel flipping.
+Toggling the incremental saving of data, which is used to plot
+	@triangulation_onlyptins and @triangulation_history, unsuprisingly increased performance of the code which is a reason why I didnt notice how bad the performance of updating points locations was untill late in the development and analysis of the code.

 	#figure(
 		image("main/plotting/timeDistrib/timeDistrib.png", width: 100%),
-		caption: [Showing the proportions of time each function took as a percentage of the total runtime.
+		caption: [Showing the proportions of time each function took as a percentage of the total runtime for a given number of points.
 Each color represents a different set opteration which perform a task.
 				  The _prepForInsert_ routine performs necessary steps for to be followed up by the insertion step.
 This involves the calculation and writing of which point is nearest the circumcenter of each triangle and other neccesary resetting of values. _insert_ simply inserts the points which were chosen in the prevous step.